bulentozkir/smartticker/README.md

 - One to eight rows per line, with adjustable scrolling speed
 - Quote groups with explicit create, update, delete, associate, and ungroup actions
+- Gapless static tiles that fill the available width and pack under the shortest column
 - Adjustable window transparency
 - Configurable colours for the background, quote names, prices, after-hours values, rising and falling changes, alert blinking, and four separate news colours